 I’d like to emphasize again that there are no laws against individual citizens playing at offshore gaming sites.
 Albanian gambling law targets those who run casinos and not those who visit them.
 The biggest risk you face as a player is the government cutting off access to these sites by pressuring internet service providers to block access.

 If that does happen, you will still have options even then.
-One thing people do in other countries that censor the internet is sign up for VPN accounts with services such as NordVPN.
+One thing people do in other countries that censor the internet is sign up for VPN accounts.
 An account with a VPN encrypts your web traffic and allows you to get around government censorship programs.
 VPNs are very popular in countries such as Russia and China where censorship is rampant.

 Very few gambling sites support the Albanian language, but most do support Italian, English and Greek.
 I know that Xhoilotto offers Albanian-language sports betting over the internet but it would be best to avoid that site if at all possible.
 The international sites on this page offer much better odds and a greater variety of sports markets and other gambling options.